josephhilby/FreshlyGround/README.md

 escape     := ^\\ [bnrt'"\\]$
 ```

-### Context Free Grammar Tree
+### Context Free Grammar Syntax Tree
+After being lexed the tokens, in both paths, move on to the Parser.
+This will take the tokens from a linear
+array structure and shape them into an m-ary tree, the construction of which will follow specific syntax rules of a
-The context free grammar (CFG) of this project is presented in Extended Backus–Naur Form (EBNF).
+context free grammar (CFG).
+The CFG of this project is presented in Extended Backus–Naur Form (EBNF).
 It enables a top-down (recursive-descent) parser to run in linear time.
 This parser takes the original
 array of tokens (**Σ**) and places them as leaf nodes into a tree structure.
 This tree is assembled by
 starting at a predetermined root (**S**) and placing each token by traversing and constructing internal